geoscript/geoscript-js/doc/api/geom.rst

 Module Data
 -----------

-The following constants are used in the :meth:`Geometry.buffer` method to specify the buffer cap style.
+The following constants are used in the :func:`Geometry.buffer` method to specify the buffer cap style.

-.. data:: BUFFER_CAP_BUTT
+.. data:: geom.BUFFER_CAP_BUTT

     Used to calculate butt caps for buffer operations.

-.. data:: BUFFER_CAP_ROUND
+.. data:: geom.BUFFER_CAP_ROUND

     Used to calculate round caps for buffer operations.

-.. data:: BUFFER_CAP_SQUARE
+.. data:: geom.BUFFER_CAP_SQUARE

     Used to calculate square caps for buffer operations.